 Ownership of Data

-All data will be collected and housed on the servers at Simon Fraser University, Canada for the duration of the project.
-The collected data are co-owned by GLOBE Foundation and CCIs during the period when four major overall GLOBE papers are published.
-All CCIs will be co-authors of these papers.
-Upon publication of these papers, each CCI will have sole ownership of the country data that they collected.
+All data will be collected and housed on the servers at Simon Fraser University, Canada, for the duration of the project.
+The collected data in each country are co-owned by GLOBE Foundation and the country CCI who collected the data during the period when four major overall GLOBE papers are in the process of being published.
+All CCIs will be co-authors of these four papers.
+Upon publication of these papers, each CCI will have the opportunity to publish using their own country data.
 CCIs may collect additional data that may be aligned with their own research agenda during the data collection for GLOBE 2020.
 This additional information can be stored on GLOBE servers and will be owned by those CCIs.

 As discussed above, four ‘key papers’ will be published in two years after completion of the GLOBE 2020 data collection.
 These papers will be published jointly with all the participants including Principal Investigators, CCIs and research assistants involved in the project.

-Authorship credits for the jointly published papers will be determined in accordance to academic standards of contributions made by the members and then, alphabetically.
+Authorship credits for the jointly published papers (key papers and other papers/sub-projects) will be determined in accordance to academic standards of contributions made by the members and then, alphabetically.

 Other papers/sub-projects may be proposed by Principal Investigators and CCIs.
 These may include specific regions (e.g. MENA, Asia) or specific variables.
 The authorship credits for these papers will be negotiated by the collaborators involved in these sub-projects and will adhere to academic standards and customs.

-The principal investigator and co-investigators acknowledges the importance of publishing articles in top rated academic journals and other venues.
+The principal investigator and co-investigators acknowledge and agree to the importance of publishing articles in top rated academic journals and other venues.
 The data collected and analyzed will be kept confidential until it is published.
-The ‘key papers’ that are targeted for publication in top journals which will involve all research team members (including CCIs) as authors/contributors.
+The ‘key papers’ that are slated for publication in top journals will involve all research team members (including CCIs) as authors.
 Any independent research projects using the data collected through GLOBE have to follow the ‘key papers’ which will be readied and submitted to journals.

 Timelines and compliance

 Duration of the project – The GLOBE 2020 project data collection will be completed by late 2019.
-Manuscripts for the four key papers will be submitted by mid-2021.
+Manuscripts for the four key papers will be submitted by early 2021.

 Compliance – CCIs are responsible to ensure data collection ethics are appropriately followed.
 The GLOBE 2020 project housed at SFU has been cleared by the SFU ethics review board.
 This document may be shared with the CCIs for ethics review and compliance at their institutions/their files.
 The Principal Investigators and CCIs agree to share processes, best practices and provide resources for effective data collection.